202: The Sidehackers

 A paraphrase of the exchange between Indiana Jones (Harrison Ford) and his treacherous guide Satipo (a very young Alfred Molina) at the beginning of the 1981 film Raiders of the Lost Ark.

 A reference to the 1948 song “William Tell Overture,” as recorded by Spike Jones and His City Slickers.
 Performed primarily with kitchen utensils and pots, it was a cover of Gioachino Rossini’s 1829 instrumental, best known in recent years as “The Lone Ranger Theme.”
 Jones’s version, though, included lyrics detailing a horse race and littered with puns, voiced by comedian and character actor Doodles Weaver, a member of the City Slickers.
 Beetlebomb (or Beetlebaum or Beetlebum or Feitlebaum) was frequently in last place, yet somehow won the race.
 Weaver frequently performed as the character “Professor Feitlebaum.”
+(Thanks to Erney Edwards for his Spike Jones expertise.)

 There’s the team from Foot Locker.